 It seems I am always needing new dishcloths and towels for the kitchen!
 We go through them so quickly around here.
 Do you have that problem too?

-I love crochet dishcloths for that reason.
-They are so easy and quick to make up and they work so well.
+I love a good crochet dishcloth for that reason.
+It’s so easy and quick to make up and it works so well.
 These little cloths make great washcloths too!
-They are perfect for stitching up during a tv show or a car ride – you can have a pretty new cloth by the time you’ve watched Buttercup and Westley finally get their happy ending. :)
+They are perfect for stitching up during a tv show or a car ride – you can have a pretty new crochet dishcloth by the time you’ve watched Buttercup and Westley finally get their happy ending. :)

 I used three colors of I Love This Yarn Cotton from Hobby Lobby – and I had plenty for all three cloths and lots leftover.
 So one skein should easily do more than one cloth if you want to use all one color for your main section and edging.

 dc: Double Crochet

 hdc: Half Double Crochet